Things To Do In Krakow – Our 10 Best Kept Summer Secrets

 When it comes to rock climbing and bouldering, your options are massive both inside and surrounding the city: Zakrzówek, Ojców, Liban, even Podgórze… here’s a useful map.
 It’s an activity becoming extremely popular with Cracovians, and it’s no wonder with so many fantastic rock faces, valleys, monoliths and mountains nearby.
 Obviously, these are all also perfect places for hiking, running and mountain biking… or for picnicking while you watch someone else do it.

-If you love a good old fashioned kayak as much as we do, you’re in luck as with rivers abound there is ample opportunity for a paddle.
+If you love a good old-fashioned kayak as much as we do, you’re in luck as with rivers abound there is ample opportunity for a paddle.
 Kayaks are available for hire, even laying on the banks of the Wisla (On the Kazimierz side, beside Piłsudskiego Bridge) ready and waiting to explore the city waterways.

 If you wish to kayak or to raft in a more natural surrounding, never fear, for you need not travel far to find unexpectedly picturesque, organic riverscape.
 A top choice for us is the Dunajec River (approx 2hrs drive to Szczawnica).
 You will be spoilt for choice with kayak/raft rental and both beginners (hop on one of the guided traditional log rafts!) and more advanced oarsmen (there are rapids too!) will easily find sections to suit their skill level.

 Did we mention that this river begins in Tarnow but eventually acts as the border between Slovakia and Poland?
 Winding through Pieniny National Park, lovely villages, meadows and castles as it forges an ancient gorge between monolithic mountain ranges formed of chalky, stark pillars and luscious forest.
-A serious feast for the eyes and the paddles, we definitely recommend (along with the Tatra Mountains for similar scenery and even more advance rapids).
+A serious feast for the eyes and the paddles, we definitely recommend (along with the Tatra Mountains for similar scenery and even more advanced rapids).

 Krakow is totally surrounded by water.
 Let’s just say that if Krakow were an opposing army to the rivers, it would be surrendering straight away.
 There are boating opportunities EVERYWHERE.
 Just google map the word ‘Kayak’, zoom in on any given area and you will see what we mean.

 After all the dancing, kayaking, cycling and exploring you’ve been doing, you definitely deserve a day of other people doing the hard work for you, just to balance it out.
 Krakow’s cocktail wizards and cuisine chemists love nothing more than to show off their newest creations to super chill & appreciative people like you.
-So bring out your book, sit back, relax and let the experts take control as you wander from sun soaked cafe courtyard to sun soaked riverside deckchair.
+So bring out your book, sit back, relax and let the experts take control as you wander from sun-soaked cafe courtyard to sun-soaked riverside deckchair.

-Tytano (an old tobacco factory grounds turned pint sized rival to Kazimierz) may have been developed specifically for this purpose.
+Tytano (an old tobacco factory grounds turned pint-sized rival to Kazimierz) may have been developed specifically for this purpose.
 It’s own little world, within this sprawling complex you can easily spend your days and nights, switching from lunch to dinner to the dancefloor to the breakfast table in mere moments.
 It draws the most avant garde new galleries, clubs, breweries, cafes restaurants and ideas to its worn spaces like a magnet.

 Miedzymiastowa stands out among the crowd as a serious contender for the crown of not only Tytano's but perhaps of all Krakow’s restaurants.
 There’s a certain undefinable panache that will take you from great to incredible and Miedzymiastowa has it in spades.
 We can only assume that they have sacrificed some of their employees to the gods of flavour because their creations are infused with some kind of magic.
 Cocktails that look like strawberry forests and taste like island dreams.
-The chef’s clearly have supernatural mind reading abilities as they have put exactly what you didn't even know you craving on the menu, right alongside even more ‘Sophie’s choice’ inducing options.
+The chefs clearly have supernatural mind reading abilities as they have put exactly what you didn't even know you're craving on the menu, right alongside even more ‘Sophie’s choice’ inducing options.

 Some equally hard-to-leave-your-chair destinations are: